bitburner-official/bitburner-src/src/Documentation/ui/doc/help/getting_started.md

 their [Stats](../basic/stats.md), earning money, and climbing the corporate ladder.
 Eventually, after reaching certain criteria, the player will begin receiving invitations from [Factions](../basic/factions.md).
 Joining these [Factions](../basic/factions.md) and working for them will unlock [Augmentations](../basic/augmentations.md).
-Purchasing and installing [Augmentations](../basic/augmentations.md) provide persistent upgrades and are necessary for progressing in the game.
+Purchasing and installing [Augmentations](../basic/augmentations.md) provides persistent upgrades and is necessary for progressing in the game.

 The game has a minimal story/quest-line that can be followed to reach the end of the game.
 Since this guide is only about getting started with Bitburner, it will not cover the